All characters you can unlock in Genshin Impact

 Nice and Clean

-Every four Normal or Charged Attack hits decreases Breastplat CD by 1s.
+Every four Normal or Charged Attack hits decreases Breastplate CD by 1s.

 Qiqi